 The workshop to finalize the PLDs is scheduled to be held in June 2023.
 The standard setting panel is scheduled to be held in September 2023.
-KDE will meet with the Local Superintendents Advisory Council (LSAC), to review and approve the cut scores for the school accountability system of school ratings prior to School Report Cards being publicly issued in October 2023...
+In September 2022, the KDE will meet with the Local Superintendents Advisory Council (LSAC), to review and approve the cut\scores for the school accountability system of school ratings prior to reportsSchool Report Cards being publicly issued in October 2023.